WordPress/action-wp-playground-pr-preview/README.md

 draft release and uploads all the handled artifacts to that release.
 Note this means **one technical release in total**, not one per handled PR.

+> **:warning: Important Notice:**
+> Before using the preview button with artifacts you **must make the draft release public (i.e., mark it as pre-release or publish it)**.
+Only this action makes the artifact URL accessible to WordPress Playground.

 This action also automatically cleans up old artifacts for the same PR, keeping only the N most recent.